Drain Cleaning Tips »

 - A 25 foot handheld drum auger can be purchased for around $30.

 - This is a good next choice, since the auger can break through many clogs that are further away from the toilet.

 - To unclog the bathroom drain line using a handheld auger:

 - Read and follow the drum auger safety instructions, then put on work gloves and eye protection.

 - Expose the alternate drain opening that's upstream of the toilet and then feed the auger into the drain by locking the cable, turning the drum in a clockwise direction, and then unlocking and feeding the cable as needed to pass the auger tip through elbows and obstructions.

 - After you have inserted the drum auger all the way into the drain, pull out the auger cable as you feed it back into the drum.
 It may take several attempts before the drain is unclogged.

 - Use extra caution when working on any plumbing fixture where chemical drain cleaners may have been used to avoid splashing liquid on yourself and surrounding areas.

-- If a large volume of tissue paper, baby wipes, paper towels or other sanitary products has caused several plumbing fixtures to all clog, you can usually break apart and flush out the clog with a sewer jetter.
+- If a large volume of tissue paper, baby wipes, paper towels or other sanitary products has caused several plumbing fixtures to all clog, you might be able to break apart and flush out the clog with a sewer jetter.

-- Important: you should avoid using a sewer jetter if you think that your sewer drain could have structural problems caused by foundation issues, or if you live in an older home that could have ceramic (clay) or Orangeburg (wood composite) drains.
+- You should avoid using a sewer jetter if you think that the drain pipes could have structural problems caused by foundation issues, or if the pipes could be made of ceramic (clay) or Orangeburg (wood composite) material.